Meta-eindhoven/Meta-eindhoven.github.io/research.md

 - Funding agencies’ procedures for evaluating inter-disciplinary and trans-disciplinary grant proposals
 - The nature, benefits and promotion of scientific coordination
 - Diversity and inclusion
+- Impact of competition on information sharing and idea selection in science

 <br>